Cerberus heatwave: Europe braces for temperatures of up to 49C

 Red alerts for extreme heat have been issued in 16 Italian cities, while wildfires are spreading through Spain and Croatia

-Forecasters say that Sicily and Sardinia could see the mercury hit 49C next week, as Southern Europe continued to be gripped by a deadly heatwave on Saturday.
+Forecasters say that Sicily and Sardinia could see the mercury hit 49C next week, as southern Europe continues to be gripped by a deadly heatwave.

 An area of high pressure, nicknamed Cerberus after the underworld monster from Dante’s Inferno, is making its way across the region.

-Italy has been hit particularly badly, with red alerts for extreme heat issued in 16 cities, including the tourist hotspots of Rome, Florence and Bologna.
+Italy has been hit particularly badly, with red alerts for extreme heat issued in 16 cities, including the popular tourist destinations of Rome, Florence and Bologna.

 Temperatures in Italian regions including Puglia, Sicily, and Sardinia were expected to peak at 41C on Saturday.

 The second “even stronger” part of the Cerberus heatwave, which has ravaged parts of Europe this week, is set to strike Italy in a few days time.
-It is then that temperatures of up to 49C are expected.
+It is then that temperatures of up to 49C could hit Sicily and Sardinia.

 Meanwhile, wildfires have been tearing through Croatia, causing tourists and locals to flee the area of Grebastica, near Sibenik on the Dalmatian Coast.
-Propelled by strong winds, the forest fire caused towns and homes to be evacuated as the blaze spreads.
+Propelled by strong winds, the forest fire caused towns and homes to be evacuated as the blaze spread.

 In Spain, homes have been destroyed and hundreds of people evacuated after a forest fire ripped through the island of La Palma, in the Canary Islands.

-The regional president of the Canary Islands, Fernando Clavijo, said Saturday that, in addition to forcing the removal of the residents, the blaze has destroyed at least 11 homes within the relatively small burned zone of 140 hectares (345 acres).
+The regional president of the Canary Islands, Fernando Clavijo, said on Saturday that, in addition to forcing the removal of the residents, the blaze had destroyed at least 11 homes within the relatively small burned zone of 140 hectares (345 acres).

-“With the resources that we are deploying, we hope we can control the fire today, but the winds are shifting,” Clavijo said.
+He warned that the number of evacuees could easily increase.
+“With the resources that we are deploying, we hope we can control the fire today, but the winds are shifting,” Mr Clavijo said.
 “More gusting winds are expected and, combined with the dryness of the terrain and the lack of rain, this situation is complicated.”

 Spain’s army has deployed 150 of its firefighters to help local crews battle the blaze.
 More local firefighters are arriving on boats from the neighboring island of Tenerife, according to Clavijo.

-In Greece, meanwhile, disgruntled tourists bemoaned the temporary closing of the Acropolis in Athens on Friday as Greek authorities proactively shut the world monument’s gates between midday and early evening amid a heat wave that continues to grip southern Europe.
+In Greece, meanwhile, disgruntled tourists bemoaned the temporary closing of the Acropolis in Athens on Friday as Greek authorities proactively shut the world monument’s gates between midday and early evening.

 It is expected that the current heatwave will claim a signficant number of lives.
 As The Independent reported this week, 61,000 Europeans are believed to have died as a result of the extreme heat last summer.